-The EIT shall ensure that EIT RIS activities deliver on increased regional impact shall be used to attract and facilitate integration of potential new partners that add value to the KICs, thus extending EIT's pan-European coverage, and are fully integrated in KICs' multi-annual strategies.
+The EIT shall ensure that EIT RIS activities shall be used to attract and facilitate integration of potential new partners that add value to the KICs, thus extending EIT's pan-European coverage, and are fully integrated in KICs' multi-annual strategies.
 The EIT Regional Innovation Scheme, steered by the EIT and implemented by the KICs, has been so far run on a voluntary basis.
-From 2021 on, the EIT RIS activities will become mandatory and an integral part of the KIC's multi-annual strategy.
-The EIT will continue to provide guidance and support to KICs in the preparation of multi-annual EIT RIS strategies and in their implementation.
-EIT RIS activities will continue with improved support to the innovation capacity of countries (and regions in those countries) that have modest and moderate innovation performances (countries will be listed in the calls on the basis of the latest European Innovation Scoreboard) in order to foster their integration in the KICs' communities.
-The EIT budget devoted to implementing EIT RIS activities will be at least 10 % and maximum 12% of the overall EIT funding for existing and new KICs, thereby increasing the number of KIC partners from targeted regions.
-The list of targeted countries will be revisited in the mid term evaluation of the EIT.
+From 2021 on, the EIT RIS activities shall become mandatory and an integral part of the KIC's multi-annual strategy.
+The EIT shall continue to provide guidance and support to KICs in the preparation of multi-annual EIT RIS strategies and in their implementation.
+EIT RIS activities shall continue to support to KICs in the preparation of multi-annual EIT RIS strategies and in their implementation.
+EIT RIS activities shall continue to support the innovation capacity of countries (and regions in those countries) that have modest and moderate innovation performances according to the European Innovation Scoreboard12, as well as the Outermost Regions, in order to foster their integration in the KICs' communities.
+The EIT budget devoted to implementing EIT RIS activities shall be at least 10 % and maximum 15% of the overall EIT funding for existing and new KICs, thereby increasing the number of KIC partners from targeted regions.

-Activities supported through the RIS will aim to:
+Activities supported through the RIS shall aim to:

-- improve the innovation capacities of the local ecosystem, via capacity building activities and closer interactions between the local knowledge triangle innovation actors (e.g. clusters, networks, public authorities, HEIs, research organisations, VET institutions, SMEs) and their activities; - support the objective of attracting new partners in KICs and link-integrate local innovation ecosystems to pan-European innovation ecosystems through direct cooperation with EIT KICs and their co-locations centres.
+- improve the innovation capacities of the local ecosystem, via capacity building activities and closer interactions between the local knowledge triangle innovation actors (e.g. clusters, networks, public authorities, HEIs, research organisations, VET institutions, SMEs) and their activities; - support the objective of attracting new partners in KICs and link local innovation ecosystems to pan-European innovation ecosystems.